Eugene-L-H/Library/README.md

 # Notes
 This project made start thinking about how important mobile-first design can be.

-I built Library as a desktop app first, but
+I built Library as a desktop app first.
+At about the midpoint of the project I decided it should be able to scale to mobile devices.
+I found it quite challenging scaling the project down as opposed to how much easier I think it would've been to scale up from mobile to desktop.

+I now tend to focus on a more mobile first design.